 In non-COVID news the College published this week a vision for the future of our specialty.
 Paediatrician of the Future is designed to maximise the opportunities for every trainee to access the training they want and need.
 It’s a fascinating read and shows how far we’ve come together in making our specialty more flexible and hopefully a better place to be for the next generation of paediatricians.

 News is now out about the candidates for your next President and Registrar.
 I’m delighted to see so many people involved in the process and as someone who’s been in the role of Registrar for the past three years, I’m excited to see what fresh leadership will bring to the College.
 It’s been a real labour of love for me, and while I’m very much looking forward to my retirement, it will be hard to let go and I’ll miss the many people I’ve worked so closely with at the College.
 These roles are incredibly important and have a big impact on the College and on our specialty – voting opens in early November and you can cast your ballot by post or online.
 Your vote makes a difference so do use your voice.
-Finally, we’re also recruiting for a number of Officer roles, and you can find the details here.
+Remember, you can also view up to date information on College posts on the website.

 RCPCH members who are opted in to receive College updates / professional updates can be the first to receive information such as the above.
 Simply update your contact preferences at any time - log in to your RCPCH online account, go to My account | Your contact preferences, then make sure you've ticked College updates / professional updates.